 Our intention is to provide you with product that is thoughtful, of the highest quality and made with materials that are environmentally and ethically responsible.
 We choose the most conscious option where ever possible and intend on continuously elevating our processes, to be as sustainable and ethical as we can.

 We put a lot of time and effort into sourcing the very best luxurious natural material to create your Luna bag.
 Every hide is as unique as the final product – marks, veins and tonal variations are natural features that give your bag character and have been thoughtfully included.
 These should not be seen as an imperfection, rather only an element of an overall design that will constantly evolve with you.

 Please refer to the information below for any care advice or information regarding where the luxurious leather we use is sourced.

 South Island, New Zealand

 Our 2mm black oiled leather, is sourced from the South Island of New Zealand.
 This beautifully soft, yet rigid leather allows us to create structure in our designs.
 It doesn’t have a paint finish like many leathers so is very absorbent and can absorb oils from your skin, which in turn changes the appearance of the leather overtime to a shiner, darker texture after each use.
 This leather is extremely durable, however may mark or scratch when rubbed against coarse or abrasive surfaces.
 If this occurs, simply massage the leather against your skin, letting the natural oils reduce any permanent damage.
 We recommend conditioning this leather only when your bag appears to need it.
-You can also use a silicon spray to keep your saddle leather in optimal condition.
+You can also use a silicon spray to keep your Luna in optimal condition.
 To use, spray over the surface, leave to dry and then buff away with a dry soft cloth.